-Nevertheless, analytic signal amplitude returns a ridge-like response where high value is near the edges of the prism and slightly decreases at centre of the prism (Figure 6b).
-Meanwhile, the horizontal gradient shows maximum values at the edges of the prism and zero values at the centre of prism (Figure 6c).
-HG and 2D directional derivative with $\theta = 45^{\circ}$ are derivative operators in the horizontal plane which return similar patterns (Figure 5a and Figure 6c), though the 2D directional derivative has positive and negative values that concur with the edges of the prism.
+Nevertheless, analytic signal amplitude returns a ridge-like response where high values are near the edges of the prism and slightly decreases at the center of the prism (Figure 6b).
+Meanwhile, the horizontal gradient shows maximum values at the edges of the prism and zero values at the center of the prism (Figure 6c).
+HG and 2D directional derivatives with $\theta = 45^{\circ}$ are derivative operators in the horizontal plane which return similar patterns (Figure 5a and Figure 6c), though the 2D directional derivative has positive and negative values that concur with the edges of the prism.

 Figure 6.
-Results comparison of (a) GDO $\theta=0^{\circ}$ and $\phi=90^{\circ}$ , (b) Analytic Signal Amplitude (AS), (C) Horizontal Gradient (HG), (D) Second Vertical Derivative (SVD) based on local anomaly of synthetic model A. On the profile, red-dashed lines denote the edge of the prism and black-dashed line is zero value level.
+Results comparison of (a) GDO $\theta = 0^{\circ}$ and $\phi = 90^{\circ}$, (b) Analytic Signal Amplitude (AS), (C) Horizontal Gradient (HG), (D) Second Vertical Derivative (SVD) based on the local anomaly of synthetic model A. On the profile, red-dashed lines denote the edges of the prism and the black-dashed line is zero value level.

-Besides, the Second Vertical Derivative (SVD) anomaly is estimated from the second derivative in x and y direction (Equation 9).
-The SVD operator will return the curvature of the Bouguer anomaly, means the changes of the dip direction of the anomaly.
-As seen in Figure 6d, the edge of prism (red-dashed line) is concurred with zero value between maximum and minimum value of SVD (Sumintadireja et al., 2018).
+Besides, the Second Vertical Derivative (SVD) anomaly is estimated from the second derivative in the x and y directions (Equation 9).
+The SVD operator will return the curvature of the Bouguer anomaly, which means the changes in the dip direction of the anomaly.
+As seen in Figure 6d, the edge of the prism (red-dashed line) concurs with zero value between the maximum and minimum value of SVD (Sumintadireja et al., 2018).
 Equally important, the comparison between derivative operators is carried out for regional anomaly.
 We use synthetic Bouguer anomaly from Model B (Figure 3b) consisting 2 prisms with deeper depth.

 As observed in Figure 3b, the Bouguer anomaly response of prism 1 is lower than prism 2 due to smaller density contrast.
-The Bouguer map indicate two sources of anomaly although the geometry of the sources is hardly identified.
+The Bouguer map indicates two sources of anomaly although the geometry of the sources is hardly identified.

-Figure 7 shows the result of different derivative filters on synthetic regional anomaly from Model B. Unequal with the derivative result of local anomaly from Model A, which is concurred with the prism geometry, the anomaly of deeper source from Model B fails to be amplified with operator AS, HG, and SVD, especially for the response of prism 1.
+Figure 7 shows the result of different derivative filters on synthetic regional anomaly from Model B. Unequal with the derivative result of local anomaly from Model A, which is concurred with the prism geometry, the anomaly of the deeper source from Model B fails to be amplified with operator AS, HG, and SVD, especially for the response of prism 1.

-It appears that the anomaly response of prism 2 with higher contrast density is enhanced by AS, HG and SVD.
-Nevertheless, the pattern of enhanced anomaly is not match with the edges of the prism.
-Yet SVD anomaly able to elucidate the boundary.
+It appears that the anomaly response of prism 2 with higher contrast density is enhanced by AS, HG, and SVD.
+Nevertheless, the pattern of enhanced anomaly is not matched on the edges of the prism.
+Yet SVD anomaly is able to elucidate the boundary.

-Conversely, GDO able to amplify the response of deeper source body which is described by high anomaly with value 0.7 higher (red colour).
-If we compare the result of GDO between local anomaly of model A and regional anomaly of model B, it appears that enhanced anomalies are slightly not match with geometry of the prisms.
-Nonetheless the response from prism 1 is successfully enhanced by GDO.
+Conversely, GDO can amplify the response of the deeper source body, which is described by a high anomaly with the value of 0.7 higher (red color).
+If we compare the result of GDO between the local anomaly of model A and the regional anomaly of model B, it appears that enhanced anomalies are slightly not matched with the geometry of the prisms.
+Nonetheless, the response from prism 1 is successfully enhanced by GDO.

 From several tests of synthetic data, we conclude that GDO tends to amplify the anomaly, regardless of the value of the Bouguer anomaly, as well as the medium value which could be caused by lower density contrast or deeper location of the anomalous source.
-Thus, we should be cautious when interpreting GDO anomaly and should compare the result with Bouguer anomaly and geological map.
+Thus, we should be cautious when interpreting the GDO anomaly and should compare the result with the Bouguer anomaly and geological map.